Jonathanzhao02/Snowboy/README.md

 Please contact me directly and I will share details privately with you.

 ## Contributing
 Just read CONTRIBUTING.md real quick.
-Right now, it's private, so again, if I didn't invite you, kindly leave.